 One of the smallest temples in Siem Reap you’ll see is Ta Som.
 Made famous by the large Fig tree growing on top and around the ruins, Ta Som was built in the 12th century and consists of a single shrine.
 Like other temples, you’ll see Ta Som is left largely unrestored but was restabilized to make it safe for tourists to visit.

 7) Walk Around The Hindu and Buddhist Temple of Phnom Bakheng

 Phnom Bakheng is one of the oldest temples in Siem Reap.
-Built to honor the Hindu god Shiva, Phnom Bakheng structure consists of 7 levels, symbolizing the 7 heavens that makeup Hinduism’s sacred Mount Meru.
-Popular to sunset over Angkor Wat due to its elevated position, Phnom Bakheng is among the more stunning and impressing temples in Siem Reap.
+Built to honor the Hindu god Shiva, the Phnom Bakheng structure consists of 7 levels, symbolizing the 7 heavens that make up Hinduism’s sacred Mount Meru.
+Popular to sunset over Angkor Wat due to its elevated position, Phnom Bakheng is among the more stunning and impressive temples in Siem Reap.